KerfuffleV2/mdoexperiments/README.md

 }
 ```

-The function to run an action is very simple - we just apply the state to the closure stored inside `State`
+The function to run a state action is very simple — we just apply the state to the closure stored inside `State`
 to get back a tuple of the return value and last state.

 ```rust